ccd0/4chan-x/README.md

 Install [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), then click the link above to install.
 ##[Install](https://ccd0.github.io/4chan-x/builds/crx.crx) (Chromium)
 Download the file and add drag it to your chrome://extensions page.
+##Install guide for dwb
+1. Install dwb with your package manager
+2. Install the dwb userscripts extension with `dwbem -N -i userscripts` in your terminal.
+3. Make a directory for dwb userscripts with `mkdir .config/dwb/greasemonkey`
+4. Change directory to your newly created userscripts folder with `cd .config /dwb/greasemonkey`
+5. Download 4chanX with `wget https://github.com/ccd0/4chan-x/raw/master/builds/4chan-X.user.js`
+6. Start dwb
 ## If you have any problems, try resetting your 4chan X settings

 ## Forking